 Japan, home to the world’s most beautiful Bonsai trees, is a place to have visited at least once in a lifetime.
 The quality (and quantity) of Bonsai trees, Japanese gardens and other cultural sites is simply overwhelming.

 The Kanto area (greater Tokyo region) is home to the most famous Japanese Bonsai nurseries, while Kyoto houses the most impressive Japanese gardens and other cultural sites.
-Personal highlights included visits to Shunkaen, Mansei-en, the top-three Japanese gardens and the uncountable number of superb Kyoto gardens.
+Personal highlights included visits to Suzuki, Kimura, Omiya, the top-three Japanese gardens and the uncountable number of superb Kyoto gardens.
 If time permits, schedule a visit to Kinashi Bonsai village as well.
-Some non-Bonsai related highlights included attending a Sumo tournament day, a trip to the wonderful Shikoku island and skiing in the Japanese Alps.
+Some non-Bonsai related highlights included attending a Sumo tournament day, indulging on some of the best food in the world, making a trip to the wonderful Shikoku island and skiing in the Japanese Alps.
 A Bonsai holiday to Japan will very likely result in new personal interests, like gardens, Suiseki, Ikebana, Manga, etc!

 Other main Bonsai exhibitions in Japan include the Gafu-ten (largest Shohin exhibition, Kyoto early January), Koju-ten (main Satsuki tree exhibit, Kanuma early January), Sogo-ten (Suiseki exhibit, Tokyo late March) and the Satsuki festival (Satsuki trees, Tokyo early June).

-The main Bonsai sights in Japan include the Bonsai villages in Omiya and Takamatsu (Kinashi), the Kyoto based Koju-en Shohin nursery, several famous Bonsai exhibitions and Kunio Kobayashi’s Shunkaen Bonsai museum in Tokyo.
+The main Bonsai sights in Japan include the Bonsai villages in Omiya and Takamatsu (Kinashi), the gardens owned by mr. Kimura and mr. Suzuki, Osaka based Fujikawa Kouka-en, the Kyoto based Koju-en Shohin nursery, several famous Bonsai exhibitions and Kunio Kobayashi’s Shunkaen Bonsai museum in Tokyo.

 Japan’s top three gardens are Kairakuen (Mito), Kenrokuen (Kanazawa) and Korakuen (Okayama).
 Kyoto offers many stunning gardens, including Ginkakuji, Kennin-ji, Daisen-in, Koto-in, Ryogen-in, Kinkaku-ji, Ryoan-ji and Ninna-ji.
 Finally, Ritsurin garden in Takamatsu is worth going when visiting Kinashi Bonsai village.